OpenJobDescription/openjd-specifications/wiki/[2023-09]:-Template-Schema.md

   and [C1](https://www.unicode.org/charts/PDF/U0080.pdf) characters.
   * This is a category of 65 non-printable characters such as NUL, BEL, Backspace, DEL, tab, newline, carriage return, and form feed.

+## 9. License

+This work is licensed under CC BY-ND 4.0.
+To view a copy of this license, visit [http://creativecommons.org/licenses/by-nd/4.0/](http://creativecommons.org/licenses/by-nd/4.0/).